Nmension/nmension.github.io/_pages/about.md

 As the amount of data that can be processed to discover valuable and more accurate insights if done well, using computers, scales better than with paper alone, I have recently followed and validated certified programming bootcamps in Python and Bash for relational database management, data analysis and scientific computing.

-Professionally, I have two years' experience in verifying the accuracy of AI output quality data analysis.
+Professionally, I have a bit less than two years of experience in verifying the accuracy of AI output quality data analysis.
 As a freelancer for an Irish unicorn company called Peroptyx, I started at a junior level and then progressed to a senior position.

 Currently, for the past month, I have been working on a personal project analysing public financial data from a listed company (Nvidia).
 The aim of the project is to transform the mined information into actionable economic insights by leveraging everything I have learned so far.